chrisgaunt/chrisgaunt.com/docs/index.md

 # Welcome

 Hi, I'm a full-stack web developer working in the UK.
-I also worked for 6 years in Japan, and enjoy visiting again whenever possible.

-I currently work primarily in PHP using Laravel, Laravel Livewire, Vue, AWS and MySQL.
+I currently work in PHP and JavaScript using Laravel, Laravel Livewire, React, AWS and MySQL.
 I've  worked extensively in the past with Ruby on Rails and PostgreSQL.

 More content coming soon.